*guest post from Wendy Colson, IBCLC and founder of Boobie Bar

 4. Gripe Water

-Gripe Water is a time-tested formula that has been used for more than 100 years throughout Europe, Asia, Africa, India and the Caribbean to relieve the discomfort that infants face from colic, gas, teething and hiccups.
-It typically contains bicarbonate and natural herbal ingredients, such as ginger and fennel, that work together to calm hiccups, soothe upset tummies and help ease the symptoms of colic quickly.
+Gripe Water is a great option to relieve the discomfort that infants face from colic, gas, teething and hiccups.
+It typically contains natural herbal ingredients, such as ginger and fennel, that work together to calm hiccups, soothe upset tummies and help ease the symptoms of colic quickly.
 Mommy’s Bliss #1 selling Gripe Water has been used effectively by millions of parents to relieve their distressed babies.

 5. Gas Drops